Piazza San Marco

 Powdered wigs seem appropriate in this baroque cafe, serving royal happy hours since 1638.
 The upstairs restaurant charges a king's...

-Florian maintains rituals established c 1720: white-jacketed waiters serve cappuccino on silver trays, lovers canoodle in plush banquettes and the orchestra strikes up a tango as sunsets illuminate San Marco’s mosaics.
+One of Venice's most famous cafes, Florian maintains rituals (if not prices) established c 1720: white-jacketed waiters serve cappuccino on silver trays, lovers canoodle in plush banquettes and the orchestra strikes up a tango as the sunset illuminates San Marco’s mosaics.